ron7xz/AWS_Projects/README.md

-1. Host a Website on amazon S3
+- Host a Website on Amazon S3
-2. Amazon QuickSight to visualise Netflix's catalogue trends
+- Visualize data with Quick Sight
+- Cloud Security with AWS IAM
+- Aurora Database with EC2 project for web application data Storage
+- Visualize a Relational Database